How Pregnancy Affects The Brain: A New Study

 This article summarises the research presented in this paper.
 Please read the paper for a more comprehensive understanding of the subject.
 Although I have some experience with Physics papers, this subject is new to me.

-Tags: women, pregnancy, health
+Tags: pregnancy, women, health